UsamaRamzan786/SQLite-CRUD-Appp/README.md

 # sqlite_crud_app

-A CRUD app, which use sqlite for store data
+A CRUD app, which use sqlite database for store data

 # Developed By
                 Usama Ramzan